 The broader detrimental economic impact that the coronavirus has had on China’s economy is undeniable.

 So then, just who or what benefits from the scenarios above?
-Does the US federal government benefit?
+Respective to the economic damage being incurred by China, does the US federal government benefit?
 Absolutely.
 Does the US economy benefit?
 Absolutely.
 Do pharmaceutical companies like Gilead Sciences, Glaxo Smith Kline and others benefit?
 Absolutely.